LSEG-API-Samples/Example.MessengerBotAPI.Python.InteractiveMessengerBotML/README.md

 ![Chat Conversation Sample](https://raw.githubusercontent.com/Refinitiv-API-Samples/Example.MessengerBotAPI.Python.InteractiveMessengerBotML/master/images/BotConversastion2.JPG)

-We are now successfully integrated our Model to the interactive Messenger BOT API.
+We are now successfully integrated our model to the interactive Messenger BOT API.

 ## Step 3: Keep track of the conversation context

-The last steps we need to handle the context flow between ChatBot and user.
-There is the scenario that the question may require additional input from user inorder to flow to the next conversation.
+In the last step, we need to handle the context flow between ChatBot and the user.
+There is the scenario that the question may require additional input from the user to flow to the next conversation.

-Check the following sample JSON data, you should see some object has context_set and context_link tag.
+Check the following sample JSON data, and you should see some object has context_set and context_link tag.

 ```json
        {